venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

 - KServe supports multiple inference runtimes like TensorFlow, PyTorch, ONNX, XGBoost.
 - KServe can leverage GPU acceleration libraries like TensorRT for optimized performance.
 - For PyTorch, KServe integrates with TorchServe to serve PyTorch models.

+KServe provides a Kubernetes Custom Resource Definition for serving machine learning (ML) models on arbitrary frameworks.
+It aims to solve production model serving use cases by providing performant, high abstraction interfaces for common ML frameworks like Tensorflow, XGBoost, ScikitLearn, PyTorch, and ONNX.

+It encapsulates the complexity of autoscaling, networking, health checking, and server configuration to bring cutting edge serving features like GPU Autoscaling, Scale to Zero, and Canary Rollouts to your ML deployments.
+It enables a simple, pluggable, and complete story for Production ML Serving including prediction, pre-processing, post-processing and explainability.

+Model Serving Runtimes¶

+KServe provides a simple Kubernetes CRD to enable deploying single or multiple trained models onto model serving runtimes such as TFServing, TorchServe, Triton Inference Server.
+In addition ModelServer is the Python model serving runtime implemented in KServe itself with prediction v1 protocol, MLServer implements the prediction v2 protocol with both REST and gRPC.
+These model serving runtimes are able to provide out-of-the-box model serving, but you could also choose to build your own model server for more complex use case.

+SKLearn MLServer
+TorchServe

 Deploy a PyTorch Model with TorchServe InferenceService